rico-td/project-amazon-clone/README.md

 this project is for practicing the use of Java Script.

-## to run: click on the provided link on the right side
+## to run: click on the provided link on the top right

 In the project directory, you can run: